 The council uses a number of ways to procure its goods and services.
 These can include:

 - Using a framework

 If you are not already registered on The Chest, we recommend you sign up now as it is a great way to find out about opportunities in the public sector.

-If you are considering working with us, please do take note of our obligations under the Freedom of Information Act.
+If you are considering working with us, take note of our obligations under the Freedom of Information Act .

 If you are using our logo or brand, then take a look at our branding guidelines .

 Find out more about our current contracts , and what we have spent our money on in recent years.